svikhter/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > pwd   (print working directory)
+> > pwd   (print working directory) .
-    cd mydir (change directory)
+    cd mydir (change directory) .
-    cd .. (up one level)
+    cd .. (up one level) .
-    mkdir (create directory)
+    mkdir (create directory) .
-    mkdir -p
+    mkdir -p .
-    rmdir <dir>  (remove directory)
+    rmdir mydir (remove directory) .
-    touch myfile.txt (create file, doesn't open the file) touch myfile1.txt myfile2.txt (create multiple files)
+    touch myfile.txt (create file, doesn't open the file) .
+    touch myfile1.txt myfile2.txt (create multiple files) .
-    cat > myfile1.txt (creates file, opens for editing) cat myfile1.txt (to view the content of the file)
+    cat > myfile1.txt (creates file, opens for editing) .
+    cat myfile1.txt (to view the content of the file) .
-    > myfile3.txt (creates file using standard redirect symbol,  doesn't open it, can only create one file at the time, and if preceeded by a commend, then redirects the output of the command to the file). rm myfile1.txt (removes the file)
+    > myfile3.txt (creates file using standard redirect symbol,  doesn't open it, can only create one file at the time, and         if preceeded by a commend, then redirects the output of the command to the file). rm myfile1.txt (removes the file) .
-    rmdir mydir (removes directory)
+    rmdir mydir (removes directory) .
-    mv myfile1.txt myfile2.txt (renames the file, kindof moves to the new "name") mv myfile1.txt /dir1/dir2 /dira/dirb (moves the file to another directory) cp (copies the file)
+    mv myfile1.txt myfile2.txt (renames the file, kindof moves to the new "name") .
+    mv myfile1.txt /dir1/dir2 /dira/dirb (moves the file to another directory) .
+    cp (copies the file) .
-    cp -r /dir1 /dir2 (copies the entire directory structure to a new directory) ln (creates a link)
+    cp -r /dir1 /dir2 (copies the entire directory structure to a new directory) .
+    ln (creates a link) .
     ln - s /dir1/Downloads /dir1/Desktop (creates a symbolic link)
-    chmod (changes permissions)
+    chmod (changes permissions) .
-    chmod +x myscript.sh (adds execute permissions to the script) chmod -x myscript.sh (removes execute permissions to the script) man <command> (shows manual pages)
+    chmod +x myscript.sh (adds execute permissions to the script) .
+    chmod -x myscript.sh (removes execute permissions to the script) .
+    man <command> (shows manual pages) .
-    man -k <item> (manual pages where item is found, navigate to next by pressing n) cal (shows calendar)
+    man -k <item> (manual pages where item is found, navigate to next by pressing n) .
+    cal (shows calendar) .
-    ls (directory content)
+    ls (directory content) .
-    ls -l (directory listing)
+    ls -l (directory listing) .
-    ls -a (directory listing including hidden files)
+    ls -a (directory listing including hidden files) .